secy2520/academia-portal/README.md

 # Academia Portal

 Welcome to the Academia Portal project!
-Developed by [Your Name], this user-friendly and multifunctional system is designed for efficient management of student and faculty information, along with course details, using C programming.
+Developed by me during my MTech, this user-friendly and multifunctional system is designed for efficient management of student and faculty information, along with course details, using C programming.
 Below, you'll find an overview of the key features and functionalities.

 ## Features